Somruproy7/Somruproy7/README.md

 💼 Professional Summary

 As a software developer, I excel in creating user-friendly, efficient, and scalable software solutions.
 My projects reflect my ability to apply theoretical knowledge to real-world applications, from building a real-time stock price prediction system to developing a face recognition-based attendance management system.I have experience as a software developer at DMG Solutions, where I create and maintain technical content, ensuring clarity and usability.
-During my internship at ARS Inventif Pvt, I worked as a Frontend Developer, creating responsive web pages using HTML, CSS, and JavaScript.
+During my internship , I worked as a Frontend Developer, creating responsive web pages using HTML, CSS, and JavaScript.

 ## 💡 Skills